greggigon/docker-hack-night/docs/1. basics/README.md

 Here you can see the container ID, the image used, the command, any ports that have been exposed and the current status.
 Docker also assigns a random name to each container, *serene_shockley*, which can be used instead of the container ID.
 We'll see later how to assign our own names.

+Docker automatically captures stdout and stderr from the process.
+You can view this using the `docker logs` command with the container name or id.

 ```
 $ docker logs serene_shockley
 Hello World